Why Are My Dog's Balls Peeling?

 Symptoms Of Scabs And Testicular Torsion

 The actual enlargement of the testicles is the most apparent symptom.
-The following behaviours, however, may be more prevalent in your dog:
+The following behaviors, however, may be more prevalent in your dog:

 - testicles swelling